tonysyu/qwikstart/docs/operations_reference.rst

 Output
 ------

-This operation can define arbitrary output values.
+This operation returns a list of file paths in a variable defined by `output_name`.

 find_tag_and_insert_text